jay-arora31/rfp-automation-suite/README.md

 2. **No Real-time Updates**: Email responses require polling (1 min interval)
 3. **Attachment Size**: Large attachments may timeout during parsing
 4. **No Edit RFP**: Once created, RFPs cannot be edited (by design for audit trail)

----

-## 🔮 Future Improvements

-- [ ] Real-time notifications via WebSocket
-- [ ] Multi-user support with authentication
-- [ ] RFP templates for common procurement types
-- [ ] Vendor performance tracking over time
-- [ ] Export comparison reports to PDF
-- [ ] Support for multiple email providers

----

-## 📄 License

-MIT License - feel free to use this project as a reference.